stevshan/http-express/README.md

 # HTTP Express
 A simple HTTP client with UX.
-Latest release is [here](https://github.com/stevshan/http-express/releases/latest)
+Latest release is [here](https://github.com/stevshan/http-express/releases/latest).

+HTTP Express is based on Electron/NodeJS and written with TypeScript.

+Licensed under MIT license.

 ## Highlights
 * Provide all major platforms support.